codacy-open-source-projects-scans/groff/contrib/mom/examples/README.txt

 macros and inline escapes.

-Because the file also demonstrates a cutaround using a small picture of everybody's favourite mascot, Tux, the PDF file, penguin.pdf has been included in the directory.
+Because the file also demonstrates a cutaround using a small picture of everybody's favourite mascot, Tux, the PDF file 'penguin.pdf' has been included in the directory.

 ***sample_docs.mom***